 45 minutes prior to smoking, remove birds from refrigerator to begin returning to room temperature.

 Gently slide a finger between the breast meat and adjoining skin, then slide a slab of cold butter under the loosened skin – 2 slabs of butter per hen, 1 over each breast.

 Drizzle the hens with olive oil inside and out, then massage a liberal degree of Italian seasoning, garlic powder, salt, peppercorn, and 1/6 of the lemon zest into all portions of each bird.
 Stuff posterior of the bird with prepared cornbread stuffing.
 Insert a quartered lemon and small handful of fresh herb sprigs into the upper end of the hen’s cavity.

-20-30 minutes prior to smoking, load smoker with wood chips, fill the water pan and preheat to 275F.
+20 to 30 minutes prior to smoking, load smoker with wood chips, fill the water pan and preheat to 275°F.

-Place the hens evenly across the smoker racks – balancing the bird upon it’s backbone.
-Slowly roast for 2 hours, lightly basting every 30 minutes with olive oil, or until the internal temperature of the dark thigh meat reaches 165F and juices run clear.
+Place the hens evenly across the smoker racks – balancing the bird on its backbone.
+Slowly roast for 2 hours, lightly basting every 30 minutes with olive oil, or until the internal temperature of the dark thigh meat reaches 165°F and juices run clear.

 Carefully remove hens from the smoker and transfer to a cutting board.
 Tent with tin foil and rest for 10 minutes before discarding the lemon and herbs.